sverrirs/jekyll-paginate-v2/README.md

 All this while being fully backwards compatible with the old [jekyll-paginate](https://github.com/jekyll/jekyll-paginate) gem.

-> The code was based on the original design of [jekyll-paginate](https://github.com/jekyll/jekyll-paginate) and features were also sourced from the issues pages discussions (especially [#27](https://github.com/jekyll/jekyll-paginate/issues/27), thanks @gynter).
+> The code was based on the original design of [jekyll-paginate](https://github.com/jekyll/jekyll-paginate) and features were also sourced from the issues pages (especially [#27](https://github.com/jekyll/jekyll-paginate/issues/27), thanks [Günter Kits](https://github.com/gynter)).

 ## Site configuration